semaphoreci/book-cicd-docker-kubernetes/chapters/02-using-docker.md

 ## 1.2 A Roadmap to Adopting Docker

-The following roadmap works for organizations and teams of all size, regardless of their existing knowledge of containers.
-Even better, this roadmap will give you tangible benefits at each step, so that the gains realized give you more confidence into the whole process.
+The following roadmap works for organizations and teams of all sizes, regardless of their existing knowledge of containers.
+Even better, this roadmap will give you tangible benefits at each step, so that the gains realized give you more confidence in the whole process.

 Sounds too good to be true?